Momentric/Status/README.md

 - Steps Focus
   - What's New: New Color Option
-  - Latest Version: 2.0.1 (In Review)
+  - Latest Version: 2.0.1

+- Bold Rings
+  - What's New: Nothing
+  - Latest Version: 1.0.0

 - Modern Gradient
   - What's New: 7 More Color Options